Help With Behavioral Issues

 Sometimes children who demonstrate significant behavioral issues are given a formal diagnosis of oppositional defiant disorder.
-Often behavioral issues are identified along with another diagnosis like ADHD or Asperger’s (ASD).
+Often behavioral issues are identified along with another diagnosis like ADHD or Asperger’s (now considered a part of ASD).
 In many cases, behavioral issues never receive a formal diagnosis but nonetheless are a major issue in a child’s ability to make and keep friends or succeed in school.
 They often require intervention due to the impact on family life and disruption to everyday activities.

 Symptoms of Oppositional Defiant Disorder (ODD)

 Signs of oppositional defiant disorder in children are usually apparent before the age eight.
 Behaviors may occur most with people the child knows well, such as family members or care providers.
 These behaviors are frequent, not age appropriate, and cause significant issues at school, at home, and/or with peers.
 Signs of ODD include (1):